akaladhar/sm-assignment/README.md

 gradle bootRun

-To run the application locally, abpve command can deploy it on local Tomcat and it can be tested with following URL.
+To run the application locally, above command can start a Tomcat instance and deploy application on local Tomcat and it can be tested with following URL.